Azure/bicep-types-az/generated/iothub/microsoft.devices/2022-04-30-preview/types.md

 ## RoutingServiceBusQueueEndpointProperties
 ### Properties
 * **authenticationType**: 'identityBased' | 'keyBased' | string: Method used to authenticate against the service bus queue endpoint
-* **connectionString**: string: The connection string of the service bus queue endpoint.
+* **connectionString**: string {secure}: The connection string of the service bus queue endpoint.
 * **endpointUri**: string: The url of the service bus queue endpoint.
 It must include the protocol sb://
 * **entityPath**: string: Queue name on the service bus namespace
 * **id**: string: Id of the service bus queue endpoint
 * **identity**: [ManagedIdentity](#managedidentity): Managed identity properties of routing service bus queue endpoint.
-* **name**: string (Required): The name that identifies this endpoint.
+* **name**: string {pattern: "^[A-Za-z0-9-._]{1,64}$"} (Required): The name that identifies this endpoint.
 The name can only include alphanumeric characters, periods, underscores, hyphens and has a maximum length of 64 characters.
 The following names are reserved:  events, fileNotifications, $default.
 Endpoint names must be unique across endpoint types.
 The name need not be the same as the actual queue name.
 * **resourceGroup**: string: The name of the resource group of the service bus queue endpoint.
 * **subscriptionId**: string: The subscription identifier of the service bus queue endpoint.

 ## RoutingServiceBusTopicEndpointProperties
 ### Properties
 * **authenticationType**: 'identityBased' | 'keyBased' | string: Method used to authenticate against the service bus topic endpoint
-* **connectionString**: string: The connection string of the service bus topic endpoint.
+* **connectionString**: string {secure}: The connection string of the service bus topic endpoint.
 * **endpointUri**: string: The url of the service bus topic endpoint.
 It must include the protocol sb://
 * **entityPath**: string: Queue name on the service bus topic
 * **id**: string: Id of the service bus topic endpoint
 * **identity**: [ManagedIdentity](#managedidentity): Managed identity properties of routing service bus topic endpoint.
-* **name**: string (Required): The name that identifies this endpoint.
+* **name**: string {pattern: "^[A-Za-z0-9-._]{1,64}$"} (Required): The name that identifies this endpoint.
 The name can only include alphanumeric characters, periods, underscores, hyphens and has a maximum length of 64 characters.
 The following names are reserved:  events, fileNotifications, $default.
 Endpoint names must be unique across endpoint types.
 The name need not be the same as the actual topic name.
 * **resourceGroup**: string: The name of the resource group of the service bus topic endpoint.
 * **subscriptionId**: string: The subscription identifier of the service bus topic endpoint.

 ## RoutingStorageContainerProperties
 ### Properties
 * **authenticationType**: 'identityBased' | 'keyBased' | string: Method used to authenticate against the storage endpoint
-* **batchFrequencyInSeconds**: int: Time interval at which blobs are written to storage.
+* **batchFrequencyInSeconds**: int {minValue: 60, maxValue: 720}: Time interval at which blobs are written to storage.
 Value should be between 60 and 720 seconds.
 Default value is 300 seconds.
-* **connectionString**: string: The connection string of the storage account.
+* **connectionString**: string {secure}: The connection string of the storage account.
 * **containerName**: string (Required): The name of storage container in the storage account.
 * **encoding**: 'Avro' | 'AvroDeflate' | 'JSON' | string: Encoding that is used to serialize messages to blobs.
 Supported values are 'avro', 'avrodeflate', and 'JSON'.
 Default value is 'avro'.
 * **endpointUri**: string: The url of the storage endpoint.
 It must include the protocol https://
 * **fileNameFormat**: string: File name format for the blob.
 Default format is {iothub}/{partition}/{YYYY}/{MM}/{DD}/{HH}/{mm}.
 All parameters are mandatory but can be reordered.
 * **id**: string: Id of the storage container endpoint
 * **identity**: [ManagedIdentity](#managedidentity): Managed identity properties of routing storage endpoint.
-* **maxChunkSizeInBytes**: int: Maximum number of bytes for each blob written to storage.
+* **maxChunkSizeInBytes**: int {minValue: 10485760, maxValue: 524288000}: Maximum number of bytes for each blob written to storage.
 Value should be between 10485760(10MB) and 524288000(500MB).
 Default value is 314572800(300MB).
-* **name**: string (Required): The name that identifies this endpoint.
+* **name**: string {pattern: "^[A-Za-z0-9-._]{1,64}$"} (Required): The name that identifies this endpoint.
 The name can only include alphanumeric characters, periods, underscores, hyphens and has a maximum length of 64 characters.
 The following names are reserved:  events, fileNotifications, $default.
 Endpoint names must be unique across endpoint types.
 * **resourceGroup**: string: The name of the resource group of the storage account.
 * **subscriptionId**: string: The subscription identifier of the storage account.